dqops/dqo/docs/getting-started/adding-data-source-connection/adding-data-source-connection.md

 # Adding data source connection

-In the Getting started example, we describe how to add a connection to [BigQuery public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime) using graphic interface.
+In the Getting started example, we describe how to add a connection to [BigQuery public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime) using the graphic interface.

-For a full description of how to add a data source connection to other providers or add connection using CLI, see [Working with DQO](../../working-with-dqo/adding-data-source-connection/index.md).
+For a full description of how to add a data source connection to other providers or add connection using CLI, see [Working with DQO section](../../working-with-dqo/adding-data-source-connection/index.md).

 ## Prerequisite credentials